AliyunContainerService/pouch/apis/README.md

 To finish this, we can simplify work to two parts:

-* define API path, including request method, request parameters, request content type and response status code, reposonse body and so on;
+* define API path, including request method, request parameters, request content type and response status code, response body and so on;
 * define API structs used by both pouch client and pouch daemon.

 For part one, we should add the following content in `paths`: